-A USFWS species list was created for the project and was most recently updated December 8, 2021 (Appendix H).
+A USFWS species list was created for the project and was updated on January 25, 2023 (Appendix H).
 Caltrans initiates consultation with USFWS when a project has the potential to affect a federally listed species and/or adversely modify designated critical habitat.
 No take of any listed species is expected as a result of the proposed project.
 The project avoids the biological habitat at Colma Creek by establishing an ESA at that location.
 Therefore, consultation with USFWS is not anticipated as part of the project.